MontiCore/feature-diagram/fd-lang/src/main/grammars/FeatureDiagram.md

 Many notational and semantic variations of the original feature diagrams as presented in [[KCH+90]](https://apps.dtic.mil/dtic/tr/fulltext/u2/a235785.pdf) have been developed.
 This language uses feature models with the following characteristics:
-* Each feature diagram must have a root feature
+* Each feature models must have a root feature
-* A feature may not be member of more than one feature group
+* The features of a feature model are in a tree structure described by feature groups
 * The supported kinds of groups are:
     * usual "is child of" (ANDGroup)
     * alternative features (XORGroup)
     * selection of features (ORGroup)
     * lower and upper bound for number of selected features (CardinalityGroup)
+* A feature may not be member of more than one feature group
+* Obligation or optionality of a feature in any group except ANDGroup is discarded.
+All features that are members of such groups are regarded as optional features
+* A feature model may import other feature models.
+Through this, the root feature of an imported feature model can be used in the current model.
+The tree induced by the imported feature, as well as all cross-tree constraints, are imported as well.
 * Cross-tree constraints are expressions over any features with logic operators, such as **and** `&&`, **or** `||`.
 Cross-tree constraints can further use the operators `requires` and `excludes`.
-* Obligation or optionality of a feature in any group except ANDGroup is discarded.
-All features that are members of such groups are regarded as optional features

 ## Syntax Teaser

 Each feature model has a name and a body that is surrounded by curly brackets.
 The body contains rules that define the feature tree.
 Each rule describes a